redox-os/rfcs/text/0000-userspace-signals.md

 [drawbacks]: #drawbacks

 This adds complexity, and partially blurs the line between userspace and kernel.
+The TCB will also significantly grow in size, some of which also needs to store pthread information.
 However, from a microkernel perspecive, it would be useful to move as much of POSIX as possible to userspace.

 # Alternatives
 [alternatives]: #alternatives